davehillman/AzzieL3MTools/readme.md

 2. LMM initialization typically takes 10 to 30 seconds depending on the platform.
 3. First queries tend to be a bit slower (2X - 3X later runs).
 4. Typically, post initialization queries will run in 3-5 seconds for single sentence queries.
+5. The longer the query, the longer it takes for a response.